coderholic/pyradio/README.md

 **Note:** The default player to use can also be set in **PyRadio**'s [configuration file](#config-file), parameter **player** (default value is **mpv, mplayer, vlc**).

+## Player connection protocol

+Most radio stations use plain old http protocol to broadcast, but some of them use https.

+Experience has shown that playing a **https** radio station depends on the combination of the station's configuration and the player used.

+If such a station fails to play, one might as well try to use **http** protocol to connect to it.

+**PyRadio** provides a way to instruct the player used to do so; the "*Force http connections*" configuration parameter.
+If it is *False* (the default), the player will use whatever protocol the station proposes (either **http** or **https**).
+When changed to **True**, all connections will use the **http** protocol.

+When the selected player is initialized (at program startup), it reads this configuration parameter and acts accordingly.

+If the parameter has to be changed mid-session (without restarting the program), one would press "*z*" to display the "*Connection Type*" window, where the parameter's value can be set as desired.

+**Note:** Changes made using the "*Connection Type*" window are not stored; next time the program is executed, it will use whatever value the configuration parameter holds.

 ## Player default volume level